InsightDataScience/aws-ops-insight/README.md

 AWS uses software-defined network to offer a small network that is secure from others called a Virtual Private Cloud (VPC).
 We'll use Terraform to set up a simple and small "sandbox VPC" where you can build your infrastructure safely.

-Move into the `terraform` directory of the repo you cloned:
+Move into the `terraform` directory of the repo you just cloned:

     cd aws-ops-insight/terraform